 For the most part, this imperial rule did not affect the common man, until 1835, when Macaulay introduced his famous "Minute on Education".
 Its goal was to introduce the use of the English language in all the universities and "to form a class who may be interpreters between us and the millions whom we govern; a class of persons, Indian in blood and color, but English in taste, in opinions, in morals and in intellect."
-Macaulay had such disgust for Indian culture that he seemed to have remarked that all of Indian knowledge can fit an a single beakshalf edge can fit on a single bookshelf.
+Macaulay had such disgust for Indian culture that he seemed to have remarked that all of Indian knowledge can fit on a single bookshelf.